Born 1987 in Tamale, Ghana

 Photograph: Zan Wimberley

-Ibrahim Mahama, No friends but the mountains 2012-20, 2020, charcoal jute sacks, sacks, metal tags and scrap metal tarpaulin.
+Ibrahim Mahama, No friend but the mountains 2012-20, 2020, charcoal jute sacks, sacks, metal tags and scrap metal tarpaulin.
 Commissioned by the Biennale of Sydney with generous support from Anonymous, and assistance from White Cube.
 Courtesy the artist; Apalazzo Gallery, Brescia and White Cube, London / Hong Kong

 Photograph: Zan Wimberley